-&lt;sup>1 The term "rape crisis center" means a nonprofit, nongovernmental, or tribal organization, or governmental entity in a state other than a territory that provides intervention and related assistance to victims of sexual assault without regard to their age.
-In the
+1 The term "rape crisis center" means a nonprofit, nongovernmental, or tribal organization, or governmental entity in a state other than a territory that provides intervention and related assistance to victims of sexual assault without regard to their age.
+In the case of a governmental entity, the entity may not be part of the criminal justice system (such as a law enforcement agency) and must be able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victim services.
+42 U.S.C. § 13925(a)(25).

-- 24-hour hotline services providing crisis intervention services and referral; - Accompaniment and advocacy through medical, criminal justice, and social support systems, including medical facilities, police, and court proceedings; - Crisis intervention, short-term individual and group support services, and comprehensive service coordination and supervision to assist sexual assault victims and non-offending family or household members; - Information and referral to assist the sexual assault victim and non-offending family or household members; - Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and - The development and distribution of materials on issues related to the services described in the previous bullets.
+- Crisis intervention, short-term individual and group support services, and comprehensive service coordination and supervision to assist sexual assault victims and non-offending family or household members; - Information and referral to assist the sexual assault victim and non-offending family or household members: - Community-based, culturally specific services and support mechanisms, including outreach activities for underserved communities; and - The development and distribution of materials on issues related to the services described in the previous bullets.